WemimoAdewale/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that prints environmental variables
+script that prints all local variables and their functions